colinwhitten97/Deep-Learning-MD/README.md

 # Colin's next plans for the tutorial?

-- Try to make my own example for MD simulations with deepmd kit
+- Try to make my own example for MD simulations with deepmd kit and give thorough detailed explanation of how it works

 - Give detailed walkthrough for incorporating LAMMPS with DeePMD-kit